Sports Nutrition Supplements for Teenage Athletes: What’s Safe and Effective?

 - Fish Oil/Omega 3

 - Protein supplements- protein supplements are safe and can be an effective source of protein for increasing muscle size and strength with a balanced diet.
 Whey protein is the most effective.
 However, food should always be considered first over supplements.
 Limit protein intake to 30 grams per time taken.
 A lot of people take protein shakes when they don’t need them.
-I suggest reading my blog article, Do I Need a Protein Shake Following a Workout?
+I suggest reading my blog article, Post-Workout Fueling for Recovery.

 - Vitamin D